 We have decided to share information on the differing areas of our Life Skills curriculum in stages, as the whole curriculum could be quite overwhelming.
-Last term we sent you information which included the general overview of our Life Skills curriculum.
-This half term we would like to share the teaching coverage of Relationships which includes Families and People Who Care for me, Caring Friendships and Respectful Relationships.
+Last term we sent you information about the overview of our Life Skills curriculum.
+This half term we would like to share the teaching coverage of 'Respectful Relationships'.
 This coincides with our annual Friendship/Anti Bullying Awareness Week.

 We encourage the children to show respect for one another in a nurturing environment.
 We have an active School Council with representatives from Year 1 to 6.
 They share the children's' voice from across the school at regular meetings with Mrs Findlay.
 We also have an active 'Friendship Squad'.
 This is run by 2 Year 5 leaders.
 The children from Year 3, 4 and 5 have the opportunity to be part of the squad.
 They apply for the position and then have an interview with the School Council.
 They are placed on a rota to be on duty during breaktimes to support low level friendship issues.
 In addition to this we have Y6 Reception helpers that support our youngest children at lunchtimes.
 Year 5 partner up with the Reception children to create reading buddies sharing picture books on a weekly basis.
 We also place 'buddies' with children who need that extra support with friendships as and when needed.

 We have a ZERO tolerance of any form of bullying and take any incidents reported to us very seriously.
-We encourage the children to use their voice and develop their assertiveness if somebody is doing something to them that they do not like.
-This is encouraged from an early age and is very much part of the curriculum.
-We have a step by step guide for all the children that they wrote to support them.
-They are reminded of this regularly and it is visible around school.
+We encourage the children to use their voice and develop their assertiveness if somebody is doing something they do not like.
+This is encouraged from an early age and is very much part of the EYFS curriculum.
+We have a step by step guide for the children that they wrote.
+They are reminded of this regularly.
 The children have recently reviewed this protocol.
-Here is a copy for your reference:

-A step by step guide of what you should do if somebody is doing something you don't like in school:
+Here is a copy for your reference: A step by step guide of what you should do if somebody is doing something you don't like in school:

-- 1) Say, "STOP it I don't like it when . . ." - 2) Walk away - 3) Report any incidents to an adult who works in school as soon as possible - 4) Tell Mr. Chapman or Mrs Findlay
+1) Say, "STOP it I don't like it when . . ."

+2) Walk away

+3) Report any incidents to an adult who works in school as soon as possible

+4) Tell Mr. Chapman or Mrs Findlay